gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 .. container:: figurelegend

-    Figure: Evolution of the temperature as a function of the time during the NVT equilibration.
+    Figure: Evolution of the temperature :math:`T` as a function of the time :math:`t` during the NVT equilibration.
 The dashed line is the requested temperature of 360 K.

 Improving the NVT input